cp3402-students/a2-cp3402-2019-team20/README.md

 2) Webhooks automatically pull in changes

 ### Changes to production:
-_Ensure WordMove is setup correctly_
+_Ensure wordmove is setup correctly_

 - Only Database Changes:
 `wordmove push -d`